mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 use_cartoon_rendering=true
 {{</mdf>}}

-Use MMD compatible coloring
+Use MMD-compatible coloring

 {{<mdf>}}
 use_mmd_like_cartoon=true
 {{</mdf>}}

-Edge color of the selected model (R,G,B,A, values between 0.0 and 1.0)
+Edge color for the selected model (R,G,B,A — values 0.0–1.0)

 {{<mdf>}}
 cartoon_edge_selected_color=1.0,0.0,0.0,1.0
 {{</mdf>}}

-Whether to place a floor plane at y = 0 during physics simulation
+Whether to insert a floor plane at y = 0 for physics.

 {{<mdf>}}
 bullet_floor=true